springbov/dndsrd5.2_markdown/src/03_Classes/04_Druid.md

 - Gain the following traits from the Core Druid Traits table: Hit Point Die and training with Light armor and Shields.
 - Gain the Druid's level 1 features, which are listed in the Druid Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+### Druid Class Features

+As a Druid, you gain the following class features when you reach the specified Druid levels.
+These features are listed in the Druid Features table.

 Table: Druid Features: ——Spell Slots per Spell Level——

 | Level       | Proficiency Bonus | Class Features                         | Wild Shape | Cantrips | Prepared Spells | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |